MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/what-the-sensitive-information-types-look-for.md

 ### <a name="format"></a>Formatar

-16 dígitos que podem ser formatados ou não formatados (dddddddddddddddd) e devem passar no teste Luhn.
+14 a 16 dígitos que podem ser formatados ou não formatados (dddddddddddddddd) e que devem passar no teste Luhn.

 ### <a name="pattern"></a>Padrão